 Dosage: 1 g per day, in the morning.

 Dr. Sinclair’s resveratrol regimen involves a daily dose of 1 g per day in the morning.
 Resveratrol is a compound naturally found in some plants such as grapes, blueberries, and plums.
 According to Dr. Sinclair, resveratrol and NMN complement one another.
 Resveratrol activates the sirtuins.
 Sirtuins are anti-aging genes that guard and protect our DNA, but their activities are NAD+-dependent.

 The alleged benefits also consist of: encouraging the expression of anti-aging-associated genes, promoting optimal mitochondrial function, and insulin responsiveness, aiding in keeping healthy glucose levels and supporting a healthy inflammatory response.

 There are pieces of evidence showing that a drug against type 2 diabetes (T2D) called metformin increases lifespan in a variety of animal models, including mammals.
 People with diabetes under metformin treatment lived longer than those who are not.

 However, since metformin is a prescription medication, one must first consult with a doctor.
 Metformin may also cause diarrhea and gastrointestinal pain temporarily, but this usually passes after a few weeks.

-Dr. Sinclair takes metformin to improve his insulin sensitivity and keep a well-regulated blood glucose level.
+Dr. David Sinclair’s metformin consumption provides benefits of improving his insulin sensitivity and keeping a well-regulated blood glucose level.
 However, research shows that metformin may reduce the benefits of exercise so he skips metformin during the days of his workouts.

 4. Vitamin D3